Getting involved in the Research Voices Project

 - learn more about how to ask questions and listen well

 - help decide on what the jury will discuss

 - help write something for our website, if they want to

 - use the Scottish Learning Disabilities Observatory as a reference for job or education

 - meet new people and make some friends

 - share their views and make sure people listen

-How can people with learning disabilities get involved
+How people with learning disabilities could get involved

-To find out more about getting involved, please scroll down and dowload our information sheet and easy read application form.
+To find out more about getting involved, people could scroll down and download our information sheet and easy read application form.

 If you want to discuss the project in more depth or find out more, please contact Rhiann McLean at email@example.com